zaphosting/docs/docs/dedicated-windows-javascript.md

 </TabItem>
 </Tabs>

-By following this guide, you will have successfully installed one of the popular JavaScript runtimes on your Windows server.
+## Conclusion

+Congratulations, you have successfully installed JavaScript.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂